NashTech-Labs/spark-kafka-vertica.g8/README.markdown

 # spark-kafka-vertica
 A template for connecting Vertica and Kafka using Spark (Batch mode and Structured Streaming)

-This project has two applications
+This project has following applications

-1. StructuredStreamingKafkaToVerticaApplication
+1. StructuredStreamingKafkaToVerticaApplication (streaming)
-2. VerticaToKafkaApplication
+2. VerticaToKafkaApplication (batch)
+3. KafkaToVerticaApplication (batch)
 ***
-### StructuredStreamingKafkaToVerticaApplication
+### 1. StructuredStreamingKafkaToVerticaApplication
 This application provides a template for a **Structured Streaming** application which **reads data from a Kafka topic** and **insert that data into Vertica** Database.